NuGet/Home/accepted/2022/dotnet-nuget-why-proposal.md

 We will show the resolved versions of packages in the graph, rather than the versions requested by the top-level package.

-We will also deduplicate graphs in certain cases.
-If we have already shown a package's dependencies in the graph in another place, we will truncate the graph at that node and show a `(*)` symbol to indicate that the package's dependencies have already been shown.
-Further, if multiple target frameworks in a project have the same dependency graph, we will show a combined graph for them.
+We will deduplicate graphs when multiple target frameworks in a project have the same dependency graph, showing a combined graph for them.
 (See [examples](#examples))

+We can also use a different color to highlight the target package in the graph to make it easier for users to locate it.

 #### Arguments